NI (NASDAQ:NODK) Stock Rating Lowered by TheStreet

-TheStreet lowered shares of NI (NASDAQ:NODK – Get Rating) from a c rating to a d rating in a report issued on Friday, TheStreetRatingsTable reports.
+NI (NASDAQ:NODK – Get Rating) was downgraded by investment analysts at TheStreet from a “c” rating to a “d” rating in a research report issued on Friday, TheStreetRatingsTable reports.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Orchard Capital Managment LLC grew its stake in shares of NI by 1.7% during the 4th quarter.
-Orchard Capital Managment LLC now owns 302,650 shares of the company’s stock worth $5,723,000 after purchasing an additional 5,200 shares during the period.
-Western Standard LLC grew its stake in shares of NI by 7.8% during the 4th quarter.
-Western Standard LLC now owns 119,311 shares of the company’s stock worth $2,256,000 after purchasing an additional 8,650 shares during the period.
-Dimensional Fund Advisors LP grew its stake in shares of NI by 1.7% during the 4th quarter.
-Dimensional Fund Advisors LP now owns 178,192 shares of the company’s stock worth $3,369,000 after purchasing an additional 2,948 shares during the period.
-Arbiter Partners Capital Management LLC grew its stake in shares of NI by 90.6% during the 4th quarter.
-Arbiter Partners Capital Management LLC now owns 20,392 shares of the company’s stock worth $386,000 after purchasing an additional 9,692 shares during the period.
-Finally, Allspring Global Investments Holdings LLC acquired a new stake in shares of NI during the 4th quarter worth approximately $233,000.
+A number of large investors have recently bought and sold shares of NODK.
+Allspring Global Investments Holdings LLC acquired a new stake in shares of NI in the fourth quarter valued at approximately $233,000.
+Dimensional Fund Advisors LP raised its stake in NI by 1.7% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 178,192 shares of the company’s stock valued at $3,369,000 after buying an additional 2,948 shares during the period.
+Arbiter Partners Capital Management LLC raised its stake in NI by 90.6% in the 4th quarter.
+Arbiter Partners Capital Management LLC now owns 20,392 shares of the company’s stock valued at $386,000 after acquiring an additional 9,692 shares during the period.
+Western Standard LLC lifted its stake in shares of NI by 7.8% during the 4th quarter.
+Western Standard LLC now owns 119,311 shares of the company’s stock worth $2,256,000 after buying an additional 8,650 shares during the last quarter.
+Finally, Orchard Capital Managment LLC boosted its holdings in shares of NI by 1.7% during the 4th quarter.
+Orchard Capital Managment LLC now owns 302,650 shares of the company’s stock worth $5,723,000 after buying an additional 5,200 shares during the period.
 Institutional investors and hedge funds own 24.21% of the company’s stock.

 NI Holdings, Inc underwrites property and casualty insurance products in the United States.
 The company's products include private passenger auto, non-standard automobile, homeowners, farm owners, crop hail and multi-peril crop, and liability insurance policies.
 The company was founded in 1946 and is headquartered in Fargo, North Dakota.